by Kristen Foringer

 4. Red Maple

-Boneset’s tiny, white flowers are arranged in fuzzy clusters atop three- to six-foot stems.
+The tiny, white flowers of the boneset (Eupatorium perfoliatum) are arranged in fuzzy clusters atop three- to six-foot stems.
 Early herb doctors thought this plant helped set broken bones.
 Its leaves were wrapped with bandages around splints.

-New York ironweed is a tall perennial, growing five to eight feet in height.
+New York ironweed (Vernonia noveboracensis) is a tall perennial, growing five to eight feet in height.
 Its clumps of striking, deep reddish-purple flowers attract butterflies.

 10. Cardinal Flower